Henderson County, Illinois: County Officials

+Courts

+Judicial Court

 As part of Yankee-settled Northern Illinois, Henderson County was solidly Whig in its first three elections and then equally Republican from that party's formation until the Great Depression.
 Franklin D. Roosevelt in 1932 was the first Democrat to win it, but the county returned to Republican Alf Landon in 1936 and was not won by a Democrat until the GOP nominated the southern-oriented conservative Barry Goldwater in 1964.

-After that, like many Yankee counties, it returned to its Republican roots between 1968 and 1984, but with the shift of the GOP to a Southern Evangelical perspective Henderson County turned reliably Democratic in presidential elections from 1988 to 2012.
-Republican Donald Trump carried the county with over 61 percent of the vote in 2016; the highest percentage won by any Republican candidate since Dwight D. Eisenhower in 1956, and the lowest by a Democrat since Al Smith in 1928.
+After that, like many Yankee counties, it returned to its Republican roots between 1968 and 1984, but turned reliably Democratic in presidential elections from 1988 to 2012.
+Republican Donald Trump carried the county with over 61 percent of the vote in 2016; the highest percentage won by any Republican candidate since Dwight D. Eisenhower in 1956, and for then Democratic opponent Hillary Clinton, it was the lowest by a Democrat since Al Smith in 1928.
+Republican margins have continued to improve in each subsequent election as rural Illinois shifts sharply to the right and native son Barack Obama is no longer on the ballot, with Trump's 68% in 2024 marking the best Republican result since 1928.
+The county's new Republican dominance has extended to the local level as well, with Republicans going entirely unchallenged for county office.

-Henderson County is located in Illinois's 17th Congressional District and is currently represented by Democrat Cheri Bustos.
+Henderson County is located in Illinois's 17th Congressional District and is currently represented by Democrat Eric Sorensen.
 For the Illinois House of Representatives, the county is located in the 94th district and is currently represented by Republican Randy Frese.
 The county is located in the 47th district of the Illinois Senate, and is currently represented by Republican Jil Tracy.
+Along with five other counties, Henderson County makes up Illinois's 9th Judicial Circuit Court.